-Paris is a gem of a city, it’s a place buzzing with activity, charm and delicious treats which all make for a perfect visit to one of Europe’s most iconic cities.
+Paris is a gem of a city, with loads of the best things to see in Paris dotted all across the city. it’s the kind of place that’s buzzing with tons of secret spots, epic things to do and incredible Parisian markets to explore.
+This all makes for a perfect visit to one of Europe’s most iconic cities.

-If it’s your first, second or gazillionth time visiting Paris, you’ll no doubt be excited to sample and explore the city, but as we all know, that comes at a price!
-Regardless of your budget (yes, we all have one) you can still find copious amounts of amazing things to do for free in this incredible city.
+If it’s your first, second or gazillionth time visiting Paris, you’ll no doubt be excited to sample and explore the city, but as we all know, that comes at a price.

-Top tip: One of the best times to visit is around sunset when Paris is basked in some gorgeous orange hues!
+Top tip: If you’ve got time, stay until sunset.
+It’s lovely with all those views.
+One of the best times to visit is around sunset when Paris is basked in some gorgeous orange hues!

 Top tip: Musée Bourdelle is rarely open on a Monday, so make sure to plan your visit around this.